strongloop/flow-engine/README.md

   - use task's name to search the task module and see if there is a task module under options.tasks[taskName].
     The options.tasks here is the options that you pass to Flow's constructor or the setup function.
     The difference is the options.tasks that you pass to the setup function will be processed via the `require()` and each task will turn into a module function.
 And the options.tasks that you pass to Flow's constructor function shall be module functions already.
-  - searching the task module under ./lib/task/ inside the flowengine's directory.
+  - searching the task module under ./lib/task/ inside the flow-engine's directory.
   - diretcly use `require` against the task's name.

 - **Execute a task**: